 MAD trial in patients 2 to 17 years of age.
 Participants eligible to screen for Jive OLE trial.
 Expected to begin in 2H 2023.

 Global double-blind placebo-controlled pivotal trial.

-\Dose escalation in the Phase 2 trial and initiation of the Jive, pediatric MAD trials and global pivotal trial will be subject to the FDA lifting the partial clinical hold OLE: Open-label extension
+The conduct of additional cohorts in the Phase 2 trial and initiation of the Jive, pediatric MAD trials and global pivotal trial will be subject to FDA review

+OLE: Open-label extension